Prashant0664/Blog-website/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear and descriptive commit messages.
-(Installation and Setup has been Explained in [Contribution](#contributing) )
+(Installation and Setup has been Explained in [Getting-Started](#getting-started) )
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.
 <br/>